Albertacce: Modern times

 From 1729 Niolu took part in the uprising against Genoa, creating unrest in opposing the publication of judicial decisions.
 In early March 1730 the people of Niolu occupied Vicu and seized 200 guns in the house of the Lieutenant.
 On the night of 29 to 30 March 1734, Castineta attacked, at Camputile (Niolu), Ghjacumu Santu Petriconi at the head of 300 Genoese troops - Greeks for the most part - and forced him to retreat to Vicu.

 On 13 January 1739 Lieutenant-General Jean-Baptiste Francois des Marets, marquis de Maillebois was appointed army commander of the King in Corsica and he came to Corsica.
 On 24 June of the same year Niolu submitted to General Maillebois.

 From 30 July to 1 August 1751, deputies and prosecutors from the Pieve assembled in Oletta and signed an act of submission to the Republic of Genoa, an act by which the King of France tried to make favourable for the Corsicans.
 Troops were ready to occupy the Niolu which remained refractory.
 At the last moment its inhabitants made their submission on 13 August 1751.

 On 15 May 1768 the Genoese ceded Corsica to France.

 After the conquest of the island by the French troops of Louis XV in 1769, Niolu experienced savage military repression.
 The French subdued nascent revolts under the Generalship of Pasquale Paoli.
 At the convent of Saint-François-di-Niolu (in Corsican Conventu San Francescu) at Calacuccia eleven Niolins were hanged from the chestnut trees of the convent on 23 June 1774 on the orders of General Sionville including a man from Albertacce.
 His name Ghjuvanni Albertini is mentioned on the commemorative plaque at the entrance of the convent.

-With the revolution that created the department of Corsica with Bastia as prefecture, the Pieve of Niolu became the Canton of Calacuccia in 1789.
+With the French Revolution that created the department of Corsica with Bastia as prefecture, the Pieve of Niolu became the Canton of Calacuccia in 1789.

 In 1793, the National Convention divided the island into two departments: Golo which included Albertacce and Liamone.
 These were reunited in 1804 by Napoleon I who reestablished the department of Corsica.